LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 export default Login
 ```

-Here we have new state variable for Remember me checkbox.
-It has boolean value to determine checkbox is marked or not.
+Here we have a new state variable for Remember me checkbox.
+It has a boolean value to determine checkbox is marked or not.

 ```jsx
 const [remember, setRemember] = useState(false)
 ```

-Checkbox itself is defined like this:
+The checkbox itself is defined like this:

 ```jsx
 <input